In this chapter:

 - Age under 12 months – up to three doses plus booster after age 12 months and every five years (as appropriate)

-- Age from 12 months – up to two doses plus booster every five years (as appropriate)
+- Age from 2 years – up to two doses plus a booster every five years (as appropriate)

 Funded for individuals: